HScheiber/STAT545-hw-Scheiber-Hayden/README.md

 ## About me
 I am a new chemistry PhD student at the University of British Columbia.
 I completed my undergrad in bio-organic chemistry at McGill University, graduating in December 2016.
 My specialization within chemistry is now physical/computational chemistry.
-If you would like to view my summer research, you can find it in my Github repository titled [ALMO-Langevin](https://github.com/HScheiber/ALMO-Langevin-Manuscript.git "Warning: it's in LaTeX format!).
+If you would like to view my summer research, you can find it in my Github repository titled ["ALMO-Langevin"](https://github.com/HScheiber/ALMO-Langevin-Manuscript.git "Warning: it's in LaTeX format!").

 ## Class Resources: